 This gear acquisition was part of my decades-long project to find the best grow lights for cannabis.
 My project has so far tested nearly two dozen HID (high intensity discharge), LED, and plasma grow lights.
 I do individual testing and side-by-side comparison testing using uniform clones and other controls to ensure grow light effects are the only variables being measured.

-I only have a couple of premium LED brands left on my grow light testing bucket list, including the highly-lauded Fluence LED line-up.
-Of all the grow lights I’ve tested so far, the California Lightworks 1100 LED ranks in the top three.
-In some categories, it’s the best grow light I’ve tested.
+I only have a couple of premium LED brands left on my grow light testing bucket list, including NextLight and a few others.
+Of all the grow lights I’ve tested so far, the California Lightworks 1100 LED ranks in the top two in most categories and in some categories, it’s the best grow light I’ve tested.

 My favorable view of CLW grow lights isn’t just based on the impressive performance testing with my cannabis plants.
 It’s also because California Lightworks uses high-end design, engineering, electronics and materials.

-The company describes the CLW 1100 as the most powerful grow light in their product line, a start-to-finish powerhouse that equals or beats the yield, growth rate and performance of 1000 watts of single-ended HID lighting with far less electricity draw.
+The CLW 1100 as the most powerful grow light in their product line, a start-to-finish powerhouse that equals or beats the yield, growth rate and performance of 1000 watts of single-ended or double-ended HID lighting with far less electricity draw and heat production.

 Heat sink effectiveness leads to cooler operation and longer unit life, as there’s less heat to degrade components and LEDs.
 California LightWorks guarantees at least 40,000 hours of operation with little or no drop-off in light quality or output.
 I’ve spoken to commercial growers who’ve run their California Lightworks lights almost continuously for tens of thousands of hours with zero failures of any kind.
 This reassuring reliability and longevity are reasons that well-made LED grow lights are a much better investment than HID grow lights.
 Using HID, you have to replace your bulbs every crop cycle or two.
 Over time, using HID costs a lot more than using LED.